syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/Multiple-Toolbar.md

 documentation: ug
 ---

-# Multiple Toolbar in Windows Forms xptoolbar (XPToolbar)
+# Multiple Toolbar in Windows Forms xp toolbar (XPToolbar)

 We can add different layers of toolbar either on-after-the-other or one-below-the-other.
 The below code snippet will explain how to add multiple toolbar in an application.